From Scrappy Startup to

 By mid-Year 2, we had gone from 70% of our revenue tied to one client to a much healthier balance: two key clients at ~35% each, plus a growing stable of recurring project-based work.

-And I’d do it again.
+I invested in her at the very beginning, And I’d do it again.

 Worth every penny."

-— Content Agency Founder
+— Eric Gray, Founder

 What This Means for You